davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 So our normal pythagorean theorem is functional for flat space.
 In _flat space_ it's perfectly true that we can use the normal pythagorean theoem.

 Now imagine we have that same right triangle drawn on a sphere.
-We wouldn't be in flat space anymore, if we had the same right triangle on the surface of a sphere, we still couldn't use pythagoras.
-So What the **metric tensor** gives us, is a device that **corrects for operating in curved space**.
+We wouldn't be in flat space anymore, if we had the same right triangle on the surface of a sphere, we still couldn't use meme lord pythagoras.
+So what the **metric tensor** gives us, is a device that **corrects for operating in curved space**.

 So i'm sure you can see how this is going to be valuable when operating in curved space.